Diane203/Thurs_27895_DIANE_Children-Welfare-Management-System_-DB/README.md

 ![trigger screenshot](https://github.com/user-attachments/assets/5b8b5f5a-05d0-4ca1-9d32-ebe866af926a)

+🔎 Purpose:
+Log every successful INSERT into the children table.

+✅ Why it was used:

+⚫To keep a permanent audit trail of when children are added.

+⚫Essential for accountability, especially in welfare systems where transparency is key.

 **Compound Trigger**

 PROBLEM STATEMENT:

  The Children Welfare Management System handles sensitive records such as child profiles, medical details, and service history.To maintain data integrity and ensure security, the system must restrict table manipulations (INSERT, UPDATE, DELETE) during weekdays and on upcoming public holidays (next 30 days only).
 This prevents unauthorized or accidental changes during official closure periods.